cyanog3n/Cognition/README.md

 Overhaul your minecraft experience with strange and arcane technologies

-This branch corresponds to the latest development build for Minecraft 1.20.1

-### **If you're here to provide a bug report...**
+## This is the active development fork of Cognition.
+If you're here to submit a bug report, you're probably looking for https://github.com/terrarium-earth/Cognition
-Please provide:
-- Your crash log, if applicable
-- Video recordings or screenshots of the bug, if the bug is difficult to describe.

-Thanks for your contribution!